mcheng09/Classic-Checkers/README.md

 * **Have the piece selected turn yellow (complete)**
 * **When selecting a piece, the possible moves will highlight red (complete)**
 * **Have the pieces be able to move (complete)**
-* **A king feature: when a piece reaches the end of the board it can go forwards and backwards**
-* **Jump feature: A piece can take another colors piece if the piece isn't block**
+* **Jump feature: A piece can take another colors piece if the piece isn't block (complete)**
-* **Double jump feature: when a piece can take two pieces in one turn**
+* **A king feature: when a piece reaches the end of the board it can go forwards and backwards (pending)**
-* **Background music to be played when playing**
-* **Add animations of drag and jump **
+* **Add animations of drag and jump (undecided) **
-* **Add AI so player can play against computer(maybe)**
+* **Add AI so player can play against computer(undecided)**

 ### How to contribute

 To contribute:

-Have a text editor.

-Fork the repository and clone it into your repository.
+1. Fork the repository and clone it into your repository.

-Open using text editor.
+2. Open using text editor. (e.g. atom, sublime)

-Make your contributions/changes.
+3. Make your contributions/changes.

-Go back to my github page and submit a pull request and comment a summary of the changes you made.
+4. Submit a pull request on my github page and await approval :)

 ### Shoutouts